eleven-dimension/eleven-dimension/README.md

 # Hi there, I'm Tom 👋 ![](https://komarev.com/ghpvc/?username=eleven-dimension&color=blue&style=flat-square)

-# To Be Updated

 ## About Me

-I am a postgraduate computer science student at the Australian National University (ANU), specializing in machine learning.
-I completed my undergraduate studies in computer science at Southeast University in China.
+I am an upcoming MRes student at UoW.
+I completed my undergraduate degree in CS at SEU in China.
+After spending a year pursuing a MSc in CS at ANU, I decided to transfer to UoW to pursue a MRes.
+My research interests focus on Safe RL and Risk-Sensitive RL.

+### Why Bother to Transfer?

+To be continued...

+---

 I enjoy helping others and volunteered in the university's Q&A room during my undergraduate years.
 Due to my near-perfect score (99/100) in Probability Theory, I mainly assisted my peers with this subject and occasionally helped colleagues responsible for Mathematical Analysis.
 Perhaps I am suited to be a teacher.